grocid/libPQP/README.md

 3. Having c' = m × S, the message is formed by removing the S, i.e., c' × inv(S) = m × S × inv(S) = m.
 ```

 The QC-MDPC McEliece is a bit different, but the principle is the same.
 Instead of using matrices, it operates on polynomials (or, equivalently, circular matrices).
-Here, the private key is two sparse polynomials H₀ and H₁, which can be used to perform efficient decoding.
+Here, the private key consists of two sparse polynomials H₀ and H₁, which can be used to perform efficient decoding.
 H₀ and H₁ form the private key.
 The public key is H₀ × inv(H₁), which is not sparse and (presumably) cannot be used for efficient decoding.
 Encryption and decryption is done is similar ways to the above.

 # High-level description